akash6001/ros-stuff/pixi-setup.md

-# Setting up ROS2 with Pixi
+# Setting up ROS 2 with Pixi
 ## What is Pixi?

 Pixi[^1] is a package manager that enables users to create virtual environments which contain different packages.
-ROS2 is one of the various packages which is supported by Pixi, and perhaps the simplest way to install and use ROS2 on MacOS is through Pixi.
+ROS 2 is one of the various packages which is supported by Pixi, and perhaps the simplest way to install and use ROS 2 on MacOS is through Pixi.

 ## Installing Pixi